juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { Layout };
 ```

-The Layout component is like a wrapper to every other page, by this way we can apply all the same styles to the whole web page.

 <br>
 <br>

 ## [CARD COMPONENT]()

+This component is going to be the window where the different products are displayed.

+Card:

 ```javascript
 const Card = () => {